-Cressi Leonardo vs. Giotto
+Cressi Leonardo vs. Giotto – Recreational Dive Computers Compared

 Comparing the Cressi Leonardo and the Giotto

 It makes for quicker and easier navigation through the menus as you can go back and forth with two of the buttons.
-The single-button navigation on the Leonardo forces you to step through each menu choice to get to the one you want to go.
+The single-button navigation on the Cressi Leonardo dive computer forces you to step through each menu choice to get to the one you want to go.

 Having three buttons can make it a little hard to press the right one in that case.
 Assuming though that the Giotto is used by a more experienced diver also means that one would expect that the diver is calm enough to take the time to press the correct one.

 The Giotto besides showing the standard data like depth, dive time, etc. also has a graphic CNS oxygen toxicity indicator.
 This measures and displays the oxygen toxicity level for the Central Nervous System (CNS).

-The Leonardo as well as the Giotto have user exchangeable batteries.
-They cannot be hot-switched, meaning the current data stays while you switch, but you don’t have to bring or send the dive watch to a service center or dive shop.
+The Leonardo and the Giotto have user exchangeable batteries.
+They cannot be hot-switched, meaning the current data is lost while you switch, but you don’t have to bring or send the dive watch to a service center or dive shop.

 Nitrox Handling and Sophisticated Functions

 The Cressi Leonardo provides the basic functionality you’d expect from an entry-level scuba computer.
 It allows using one air nitrox gas mix up to a 50% oxygen level.

 You can dive with air or Enriched Air Nitrox but you can’t switch the gas during a dive.
 Being designed for a beginner, it does not provide the capability to switch from air to Air Nitrox during a dive.